 How to clarify your site structure using tags and categories so people can navigate your site with ease to find what they need.

-And how to improve the readability of your pages by writing clear copy, crafting powerful titles, and adding subheadings to your text.
+Improving the readability of your pages by writing clear copy, crafting powerful titles, and adding subheadings to your text.

-SEO takes months not minutes.
+Implementing good SEO takes months not minutes.

 But learning SEO will help you transform your website into an awesome place users will want to pull up a bean bag chair and hang out in.